 Fr Duster in Japan

 During the second week of our vacation, we decided to visit the Columbans on the island of Negros, the sugarcane-producing island of the Philippines.
 That visit was uneventful in terms of 'heart in the throat' experiences in the beginning, but it didn’t conclude that way.
-It was on our way to Bacolod Airport in Negros that Father Jim and I experienced the closest call in our lives.
+It was on our way to Bacolod Airport in Negros on 6 July that Father Jim and I experienced the closest call in our lives.
 A Columban friend, Fr Ed Roberts, offered to take us in his jeep to the airport, about a three-hour trip.
 On the way, we passed through Binalbagan, a large town with a sugarcane processing mill and a regional hospital.

 A recent photo of Fr Mickey Martin

 We were told that another Columban whom both Jim and I knew from our days as exchange students in our seminary in Ireland, Fr Mickey Martin, was in the hospital recovering from hepatitis.
 Naturally we felt duty bound to visit him.
 That was the key to the rest of the story.
 Father Mickey, as any Columban could tell you, is 'a talker'.
 He has perfected the Irish penchant for telling a story in colorful but in somewhat extended fashion.
 Consequently we stayed at the hospital far longer than expected.

 A piano lesson in Japan